Vulcanodon

-Vulcanodon (meaning "volcano tooth") is an extinct genus of sauropod dinosaur from the Early Jurassic of southern Africa.
+Vulcanodon (meaning "volcano tooth") is an extinct genus of sauropod dinosaur from the Early Jurassic uppermost Forest Sandstone of southern Africa.
 The only known species is V. karibaensis.
-Discovered in 1969 in Zimbabwe, it was regarded as the earliest-known sauropod for decades, and is still one of the most primitive sauropods that has been discovered.
+Discovered in 1969 in Zimbabwe, it was regarded as the earliest known sauropod for decades, and is still one of the most primitive genera that has been discovered.

 As a quadrupedal, ground-dwelling herbivore, Vulcanodon already showed the typical sauropod body plan with column-like legs and a long neck and tail.
 It was smaller than most other sauropods, measuring approximately 11 m in length.
 Vulcanodon is known from a fragmentary skeleton including much of the pelvic girdle, hindlimbs, forearms, and tail, but lacking the trunk and neck vertebrae as well as the skull.

-Originally, this genus was believed to be a prosauropod because of the knife-shaped teeth found near its fossils, which fit in with the idea that prosauropods were omnivorous.
-Scientists now know that the teeth belonged to an unidentified theropod that may have scavenged on the Vulcanodon carcass.
-Vulcanodon is now known to be a true sauropod.
-Upon the discovery of the related Tazoudasaurus, both animals were unified in the family Vulcanodontidae, though this has not been universally accepted.
+Originally, this genus was believed to be a "prosauropod" because of the knife-shaped teeth found near its fossils, which fit in with the idea that they were omnivorous.
+Scientists now know that the teeth belonged to an unidentified theropod that may have scavenged on the Vulcanodon carcass, which is now known to be a true sauropod.
+Upon the discovery of the related Tazoudasaurus, both animals were unified in the family Vulcanodontidae, although this has not been universally accepted.